gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 that DTLS connection SHALL NOT be removed as it won't be possible for the Association to proceed further.

-In general a DTLS connection can be removed when there's at least another active DTLS connection with valid DTLS Key Context that can be used for negotiating further DTLS DTLS 1.3 connections.
+In general a DTLS connection can be removed when there's another active DTLS connection with valid DTLS Key Context that can be used for negotiating further DTLS DTLS 1.3 connections.
 In case the DTLS connection is removed and no useable DTLS Key Context exist for DTLS 1.3 negotiation, the Association SHALL be ABORTED.

-It is up to the implementation to guarantee that aDTLS Key Context exists at any time, for avoiding that undesired DTLS connection closure causes the Association abortion.
+It is up to the implementation to guarantee that a DTLS Key Context exists all the time, for avoiding that undesired DTLS connection closure causes the Association abortion.

 ## DTLS Key Update